 At the end of the shopping district on Palm Canyon sits the Palm Springs Art Museum Architecture and Design Center.
 Due to its location, visitors often miss it.

-On the sidewalk, in front of the museum, are the stars of the famous architects who originated the Modernism style, now highly praised by people worldwide for their innovative approach to architectural design in the 50s and 60s.
+On the sidewalk in front of the museum are the stars of the famous architects who pioneered the Modernism style, now widely praised worldwide for their innovative approach to architectural design in the 50s and 60s.

 The Palm Springs Art Museum Architecture and Design Center represents an example of Modernism Architecture.
 Photo by Kathy Condon